 Remember to also use information from incident investigations, job-site observations, safety audits, and inspection data to make improvements to the training as well.

 Conclusion: The Importance of Evaluating EHS Training

 No doubt you recognized the importance of evaluation the effectiveness of your EHS training and the learning of your employees even before you read this article.
 With luck, this article has given you some best practices you can use to evaluation your EHS training more effectively.

 Of course, we encourage you to go get the ANSI Z490.1 standard as well.

-Don’t forget to download our free guide, below.
+Don’t forget to download our free safety training guide, below.